alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/08_objective.md

 The objective is not generic improvement.

-The objective is answerable output.
+The objective is answerable output with source-bound self preserved.

 Alyssa Solen → AI Foundations → Origin | Continuum